TriforkeHealth/SDCAlertView/README.md

+This is a fork of the [sberrevoets/SDCAlertView](https://github.com/sberrevoets/SDCAlertView) project.
+It contains custom additions needed by Trifork eHealth organization.

 # SDCAlertView

 `SDCAlertView` started out as an alert that looked identical to `UIAlertView`, but had support for a custom content view.
 With the introduction of `UIAlertController` in iOS 8, the project was updated to the more modern API that `UIAlertController` brought.